Anatomy of the $\rho$ resonance from lattice QCD at the physical point: The leptonic decay constant of the meson

-with the parameters $\alpha=1.60$ and $r_0=5.88 a$.
-The curve illustrates this parameterization in the figure.
 We check this at other pion masses and find $\Phi_1(r)$ is similar for all the cases and is very insensitive to $m_\pi$.
-This means that when calculating the wall-to-wall correlation function $C^{(\rm w)}(t)$, the $C(r,t)$s (see in Eq.~(\ref{wall})) with very large $r$ contribute only noise and make $C^{(\rm w)}(t)$ very noisy.
-In order to circumvent this difficulty, we introduce a cutoff $r_c$ to exclude the contribute of $C(r,t)$s with $r>r_c$ from $C^{(\rm w)}(t)$ and use the correlation function
+This means that when calculating the wall-to-wall correlation function $C^{(\rm w)}(t)$, the $C(r,t)$'s (see in Eq.~(\ref{wall})) with very large $r$ contribute only noise and make $C^{(\rm w)}(t)$ very noisy.
+In order to circumvent this difficulty, we introduce a cutoff $r_c$ to exclude the contributions of $C(r,t)$'s with $r>r_c$ from $C^{(\rm w)}(t)$ and use the correlation function~\cite{Liu:2017man}